szalashaska/my-vertical-world/README.md

 - Infinite scroll ("News" tab),
 - Data pagination, data ordering,
 - Creating and displaying data with Canvas API,
+- includes touchscreen event handlers for drawning on Canvas,
+- Responsive redrawing of routes, highlighting features created with Canvas,
 - Saving media on local server,
 - Creating and displaying data on map with OpenLayers,
 - Liking content,